Bdot42/mfakto/README.txt

   If the sieve is running on the GPU(default), one instance should fully utilize a single GPU.

 Q Which tasks should I assign to mfakto?
 A Currently, the 73-bit-barrett kernel is the fastest one, working for factors from 60 bits to 73 bits.
 Selecting tasks for this kernel will give best results.
 The 79-bit-barrett kernel is quite fast too.

+Q I modified something in the kernel files but my changes are not picked up by mfakto.
+Why not?
+A Since mfakto version 0.14, mfakto tries to load precompiled kernel files.
+  The ini-file parameter UseBinfile (default: mfakto_Kernels.elf) defines the file name of the precompiled kernels.
+Delete the file and restart mfakto, it will then compile the kernels from the source files.

 ###########